 Can a single mistake of a software developer ruin an entire company?
-The answer is yes, but only if the company doesn’t know how to learn from its past mistakes and grow as an organisation.
+The answer is yes, but only if the software development company doesn’t know how to learn from its past mistakes and grow as an organisation.

 A recent Reddit thread tells a terrifying story of a software developer, fresh out of college and on their first day at their first job, messing up so bad they might have ruined their entire career.
 One copy-paste error wiped the company’s production database clean.
 (Read more in the Reddit thread or in an article by Quartz.)